Diabetes has a range of complications and effects. These, and some treatments for diabetes, can give rise to diarrhea.

 Treatment for diarrhea depends on the cause.

-If bacterial overgrowth is behind a presentation of diabetic diarrhea, treatment involves reducing the number of bacteria in the body and allowing healing time.
+If the underlying cause is bacterial overgrowth, treatment will aim to reduce the number of bacteria in the body and allow healing time.

 Other treatments include:

-- Over-the-counter (OTC) medication: Imodium or Pepto-Bismol are examples of medicines that may help to reduce stool liquidity and can be taken as soon as the first loose stool.
+- Over-the-counter (OTC) medication: Imodium or Pepto-Bismol may help to reduce stool liquidity.

-- Antibiotics: If bacterial overgrowth is causing diarrhea, an individual might need prescription medications to combat bacteria.
+- Antibiotics: If bacterial overgrowth is causing diarrhea, a doctor might prescribe antibiotics.

-- Probiotics: Some food containing "good" bacteria, such as lactobacilli, have demonstrated helpful effects on diarrhea, reducing recovery time for 21 in every 100 people in this 2016 study.
+- Probiotics: Some food containing "good" bacteria, such as lactobacilli, have demonstrated helpful effects on infectious diarrhea, reducing recovery time for 21 in every 100 people in one 2016 study.